b4r0nd3l4b1rr4/Teams-CS-Notifier/README.md

 2. Load the `teamsnotify.cna` script into Cobalt Strike.

-3. Execute the `teamsnotify` command to start the script.

 The script will now send a notification to the specified Teams channel every time a new beacon is established.

 ## Script Details